pilcrowonpaper/malta/docs/pages/guides/github-actions.md

+---
+title: "Deploying with GitHGub Actions"
+---

-# Deploying with GitHub Actions
+# Deploying with GitHGub Actions

 You can run Malta by installing the binaries from GitHub Releases.